 The end of the tax year is upon us!
 It’s a bit of a big deal in the finance world and so naturally there is quite a lot of chatter about it on social media.
 We get it, but to those who don’t live and breathe financial lingo, it might be a bit confusing.
-So, we’re here to de-mystify some of the key terms and phrases that you may see cropping up.
+Here's the key definitions you'll need to know...

 The financial year differs from the calendar year in that it runs from April to April, rather than January to December.
 It’s the period of time in which all taxable activity, such as earning or investing is counted.
 This year, the end of the tax year falls on the 5th April 2021.